requarks/wiki-site-v3/content/docs/install/platform/docker.md

 `DB_HOST` should match the service name (in this case, `db`).
 If `container_name` is specified for the service, its value should be used instead.

 See the [reference above](#environment-variables) for all available environment variables.

+Once both containers are started, browse to `http://YOUR-IP-ADDRESS` and login using the admin email and password you provided above.